WrathChaos/react-native-typescript-library-starter/README.md

 ## License

-React Native Typescript Library Boilerplate is available under the MIT license.
+React Native Typescript Library Starter is available under the MIT license.
 See the LICENSE file for more info.